Civil rights groups file lawsuit over Florida's new congressional map - KTVZ

 The challenge was filed by several Florida voters, as well as the League of Women Voters Florida, Black Voters Matter, Florida Rising and Equal Ground Florida.

+DeSantis has contended those districts are racially gerrymandered and has suggested they are unconstitutional.

+Several Black members of the Florida House staged a protest during debate Thursday, forcing an informal recess before Republican members then continued the process by ending debate and holding the vote during the protest.

-DeSantis has not yet signed the map into law, but the League of Women Voters Florida told CNN that if changes were made to the map before signing, the suit could be amended.
+DeSantis has not yet signed the new map into law, but the League of Women Voters Florida told CNN that if changes were made to the map before signing, the lawsuit could be amended.

+Republicans currently hold a 16-11 advantage in Florida’s US House delegation.
+The state added a 28th district following the 2020 US census.

 The-CNN-Wire